BonBon

-"BonBon" (/sq/) is a song by Kosovar singer and songwriter Era Istrefi.
-The song was written by Istrefi and Ergen Berisha, and produced by Big Bang, Cricket and Toton.
-Nesër released it as a single for digital download and streaming in the United States on 30 December 2015.
+"BonBon" (/sq/) is a song by Kosovar singer Era Istrefi.
+It was released on 30 December 2015 through Nesër, B1, and Ultra Music.
 A dance-pop, dancehall, EDM and R&B song, its Albanian-language lyrics imply a message of empowerment and self-love.
-The song received widespread acclaim from music critics, several of whom praised the music and lyrics as well as Istrefi's appearance.
-Some praised Istrefi's vocal delivery, likening it to Rihanna or Sia.
-The song became Istrefi's breakthrough single, topping the charts in Albania and reaching the top 10 in four other countries.
+"BonBon" was written by Istrefi and Ergen Berisha, and produced by Big Bang, Cricket and Toton.
+The song received widespread acclaim from music critics, who complimented the song's production, lyrics, and Istrefi's vocal performance, comparing her positively to Rihanna or Sia.
+The song became Istrefi's international breakthrough single; it topped the charts in Albania and reached the top ten on music charts in four other countries.
 It was awarded gold certifications in various countries alongside a platinum certification in France by the Syndicat National de l'Édition Phonographique (SNEP).

-For promotion, an accompanying music video was uploaded to Nesër's YouTube channel on 30 December 2015, before it was transferred to the channel of Ultra Music on 7 March 2016.
-Filmed in the mountainous region of Brezovicë, Kosovo, the video depicts Istrefi walking across a snow-covered road.
-The singer performed the song at several occasions throughout 2016, including in Albania, Germany, France and Romania.
+An accompanying music video was uploaded to Nesër's YouTube channel on 30 December 2015, before it was transferred to the channel of Ultra Music on 7 March 2016.
+Filmed in the mountainous region of Brezovicë, Kosovo, the video depicts Istrefi walking and dancing on a snow-covered road and surroundings.
+The singer performed the song on several occasions worldwide throughout 2016, including in Albania, Germany, France and Romania.
+An English version of "BonBon", along with remix versions featuring American singer Post Malone and DJs Marshmello and Luca Schreiner were released as part of an EP of the same name in 2016.